microsoft/hack-together/templates/dotnet-core-mvc-web-app-microsoft-graph/README.md

 ## Minimal Path to Awesome 🚀

-Follow the instructions to successfully run your UWP app with Microsoft Graph.
+Follow the instructions to successfully run your MVC app with Microsoft Graph.

-Install [Visual Studio 2022](https://visualstudio.microsoft.com/downloads/) with MAUI development workload if you haven't already:
+Install [Visual Studio 2022](https://visualstudio.microsoft.com/downloads/) with ASP.NET and web development workload if you haven't already:
 ![ASP.NET Workload with Visual Studio](/templates/dotnet-core-mvc-web-app-microsoft-graph/aspnetworkload.png)

 ### 1. Connect with Microsoft Identity Platform